dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 1 Check that the right­hand side of the assignment is free of side effects.

-2 If the variable isn’t already declared immutable, do so and test.
+2 If the variable isn't already declared immutable, do so and test.

-3 This checks that it’s only assigned to once.
+3 This checks that it's only assigned to once.
 Find the first reference to the variable and replace it with the right­hand side of the assignment.

 4 Test.

-5 Repeat replacing references to the variable until you’ve replaced all of them.
+5 Repeat replacing references to the variable until you've replaced all of them.

 6 Remove the declaration and assignment of the variable.